 Salivary Gland Antigens

 Cement Cone Antigens: Research using a cDNA expression library from female Haemaphysalis longicornis identified two collagen-like proteins, P29 and an uncharacterized protein Hl34, which are involved in the formation of cement cones (Tsuda et al. 2001).
-Immunizing rabbits with recombinant P29 led to a mortality rate of 40% in H. longicornis larvae and 56% in nymphs (Mulenga et al. 1999).
+Immunizing rabbits with recombinant P29 led to a mortality rate of 40% in H. longicornis larvae and 56% in nymphs (Mulenga et al., 1999).
 Likewise the vaccination with recHl34 reduced survival across immature and adult ticks, leading to a 17% decrease in feeding weight.

 In the case of Rhipicephalus appendiculatus, the proteins RIM 36 and 64P function as key cement cone antigens that play an essential role in the tick’s ability to feed and attach to the host.
 RIM 36 is a glycine-rich protein known for its strong immunogenicity and is commonly used as a marker to identify cattle that have previously been exposed to tick infestations.
 The 64P protein, which has a molecular weight of 15 kDa and shows structural similarity to mammalian keratin and collagen, is secreted during feeding and has been shown to trigger a protective immune response in guinea pigs.
 This response led to a significant reduction in infestation rates, with decreases of up to 48% in nymphs and 70% in adult ticks.
 The 64TRP-based vaccine was found to stimulate both antibody-mediated (humoral) and delayed-type hypersensitivity responses.
 It also demonstrated cross-protective effects, offering immunity not only against R. appendiculatus but also against R. sanguineus and Ixodes ricinus, along with protection against tick-borne encephalitis (Nuttall et al., 2006).

-Metalloprotease: Metis 1, a salivary gland metalloprotease from Ixodes ricinus: showed promise when expressed recombinantly.
-Testing in rabbits revealed reduced engorgement weights in female ticks and a decline in their reproductive capabilities (Decrem et al. 2008).
-However, this protein increased mortality in rabbits by 30% without affecting mice (Prevot et al. 2007).
+Metalloprotease: Metis 1, a salivary gland metalloprotease from Ixodes ricinus showed promise when expressed recombinantly.
+Testing in rabbits revealed reduced engorgement weights in female ticks and a decline in their reproductive capabilities (Decrem et al., 2008).
+However, this protein increased mortality in rabbits by 30% without affecting mice (Prevot et al., 2007).

 Aquaporins: Ticks utilize aquaporins to effectively transport water, which is essential for digesting blood.
-These water channels, such as IrAQP1 from Ixodes ricinus caused a 50% decrease in the weight of semi-engorged female ticks after five days of feeding (Campbell et al., 2010).
-Meanwhile, the aquaporin protein RmAQP1 from Rhipicephalus microplus showed 75% effectiveness in cattle, highlighting its potential as a promising vaccine candidate (Guerrero et al., 2014).
+These water channels, such as IrAQP1 from Ixodes ricinus caused 50% decrease in weight of semi-engorged female ticks after five days of feeding (Campbell et al., 2010).
+Meanwhile, aquaporin protein RmAQP1 from Rhipicephalus microplus showed 75% effectiveness in cattle, highlighting its potential as promising vaccine candidate (Guerrero et al., 2014).

 Acid Peptidases: These enzymes are crucial for blood digestion in the tick gut.
-Various types of acid peptidases, including aspartic peptidases Aspartic proteases like cathepsin D, along with cysteine endo- and ecto-peptidases such as cathepsins B, C, and L, as well as asparaginyl endopeptidases, represent a range of antigenic targets for tick control strategies (Sojka et al., 2013).
+Various types of acid peptidases, including aspartic peptidases Aspartic proteases like cathepsin D, along with cysteine endo- and ecto-peptidases such as cathepsins B, C, and L, as well as asparaginyl endo-peptidases, represent a range of antigenic targets for tick control strategies (Sojka et al., 2013).
 Although immunization of rabbits with a combination of recombinant cathepsins produced strong antibody responses, it resulted in only limited mortality among female Ixodes ricinus ticks (Franta et al., 2011).

 Ferritins: Ferritin proteins, which are essential for regulating iron balance during tick feeding, have emerged as promising targets for vaccine development (Kopáček et al., 2003).
 Suppression of ferritin 2 (rmFER2) through RNA interference, along with immunization of rabbits using the recombinant form of the protein, resulted in reduced feeding success, lower egg-laying, and diminished reproductive capacity in Ixodes ricinus, Rhipicephalus microplus, and R. annulatus (Hajdusek et al., 2010).